jackb7890/butimagine/README.md

 `git clone <the_url_u_copied>`

 ### And then do this
-1. run the init.cmd script
+1. run the init.cmd script (you must do this everytime you start a new CMD prompt)
-2. run the setupBuild.cmd script
+2. run the setupBuild.cmd script (you need to do this whenever you need to setup your build folder)
+(so if you clear out or delete the build folder, rerun this.
+However, if you build, make some changes, and build again, you don't have to run setupBuild again)

 *init.cmd sets up the environment in your CMD prompt for using Visual Studio command line stuff. setupBuild.cmd only needs to be called when you don't already have a build folder set up.
 The build folder is a CMake thing and it's where the finished program + other shit will get put after you compile.*